-Following Refs.~\cite{Batrouni85,Batrouni19} we used Fourier acceleration (FA) to decrease autocorrelations.
-The main idea of FA is to adapt the Langevin time step $\delta t_l$ according to the momentum of the phononic modes.
-Slow modes are multiplied with a larger step size than fast modes by using an adequate choice of the matrix $Q$ in the Langevin equation \cite{Davies86}.
+Following Refs.~\cite{Batrouni85,Batrouni19}, we used Fourier acceleration to reduce autocorrelations.
+Its main idea is to increase (reduce) the step size of the Langevin time of slow (fast) phonon modes by using an adequate choice of the matrix $M$ in the Langevin equation~(\ref{eq:langevin}) \cite{Davies86}.

-As a foundation for the choice of $Q$ we consider the non-interacting case ($g=0$).
+As a foundation for the choice of $M$ we consider the non-interacting case ($g=0$).
 We carry out a Fourier transformation of the force in imaginary time,